 Tent caterpillars are a very active pest from year to year.
 They have ferocious appetites and will eat most any plant they find.
 Their nests are unsightly, their eating will injure plants and they readily migrate into most any structure making a mess along the way.
 This article will detail all you need to know about tent caterpillars and then explain how and what to use for controlling local infestations and nests on your property.

 TENT CATERPILLAR BIOLOGY *

 Tent caterpillars are 2 to 2.5 inches long.
-They are generally dark – mostly black – with a long cream colored stripe that runs down their back.
-Blue dots are commonly prevalent, along with other colored lines on their body.
+They are generally dark – mostly black – with a few long, bright colored stripes which run down their back.
+Blue dots are commonly prevalent, along with other colors on their body.
 These lines may be brown or yellow.

 Tent caterpillars can do a lot of damage when they feed.
 Though their feeding only defoliates host plants and rarely causes immediate problems, plants which loose a lot of leaves will suffer later in the growing season.
 Besides looking odd with no leaves, they won’t be able to perform normal photosynthesis, they will have to spend a lot of time and energy growing new leaves to replace those which were lost and because of this, will be a lot more vulnerable to other problems like disease and parasites.
 In general, its not good to let tent caterpillars have their way when they identify a plant on which to feed.

 Furthermore, caterpillar droppings will be found underneath host plants and will make a mess on cars, homes, lawn furniture, etc. They eat a lot and consequently, they defecate a lot.
 These droppings will be found under any host plant and can become quite an issue if a large local population is feeding.

 Rarely will the droppings cause damage but do not let them lay on cars.
 Their droppings are acidic and will “eat” through most any car finish causing rot.
 Be sure to clean up their mess to avoid such staining or burning.